xxxFRIARxxx/SaltyBot/README.md

 * This bot wagers $1 on a randomly selected fighter.

-## What happens when Tier or True Streaks don't come back from Twitch?

-If Tier or True Streaks aren't pulled from Twitch, it will not record that match.

 ## How does betting work in Tournaments?

 In Tournaments, this bot wagers your entire tournament-balance up to $20,000 every round.
 Once $20,000 is hit, the betting-system will limit wagers based on the Kelly Criterion like in MM (instead of entire balance, to ensure keeping of at least roughly $20,000).